-Alongside aNNA, Hayter Player and Rosa Méthol, she co-founded All Hands On Deck; a collective running workshops and open-deck nights for women, trans and non-binary people.
+Alongside aNNA, Hayter Player and Rosa Méthol, she co-founded All Hands On Deck; a collective running workshops and open-deck nights for people from marginalised genders.
 Since their first open-deck party at Manchester’s Partisan they’ve built a solid community, now with a mix series to showcase their members, and will be launching a run of production workshops this year.
 At the end of 2020, Abena played for an impressive 12 hours to raise money for Safety4Sisters, RAPAR and African Rainbow Family, charities that are providing support for refugees and asylum seekers.

 For fans of: CCL, Josey Rebelle, GiGi FM